Associated Faculty, Instrumental Music Education

 - Popular Music Education and Pedagogy

 - Music and Instructional Technology and Classroom Technology

 - PhD in Music and Human Learning, The University of Texas at Austin

 - BMEd and MMEd in Music Education, VanderCook College of Music

-Rick Palese is a lecturer in the School of Music at The Ohio State University in Columbus, Ohio.
+Rick Palese is an associated faculty member in the School of Music at The Ohio State University in Columbus, Ohio.
 Prior to joining the faculty at Ohio State, Palese served as the director of the Music Education Center of America (MECA) Continuing Education program and director of student teaching at VanderCook College of Music in Chicago, Illinois.
 In addition to administrative duties, Palese taught music technology and supervised field experiences for instrumental music education music majors.
 He has also served as adjunct faculty in the Division of Music Education in the College of Music at the University of North Texas.

 Palese began his teaching career at Prairie Hill School in Cary, Illinois, directing 5th and 6th grade bands in addition to facilitating extracurricular opportunities for students to engage with music learning.
 He worked with the Cary Education Foundation to secure a grant, commissioning the work Colliding Visions by composer Brian Balmages.